1. What is spiritual feng shui?

 Compassion: Caring for others while aware of their pain

-Who advocates spirituality?
+Who advocates and recognises spirituality?

 Spirituality is recognised now by health professionals, governments and educational bodies.
 For example, The Nursing and Midwifery Council expects newly qualified graduate nurses to be able to: “In partnership with the person, their carers and their families make a holistic, person-centred and systematic assessment of physical, emotional, psychological, social, cultural and spiritual needs, including risk, and together, develops a comprehensive personalised plan of nursing care (from Spirituality in nursing care: a pocket guide, Royal College of Nursing, 2011).
 In a poll of British nurses taken in 2010, 80% felt that spirituality needed to be included in their education.